SIMULATAN/dotfiles/README.md

   get by running `for i in /sys/class/thermal/thermal_zone*; do echo "$i: $(<$i/type)"; done` and choosing the right one

 ## Available scripts
-_NOTE: All scripts (except for the fonts script) are symlinked into the `bin` directory_ _thus, you have to enable the `bin` package in your `.dotter/local.toml` file_
+_NOTE: All scripts (except for `install-fonts.sh`) are symlinked into the `bin` directory_ _thus, you have to enable the `bin` package in your `.dotter/local.toml` file_
 - `install-fonts.sh`: automatically installs the required fonts for my setup
 - `bin/caps-lock.sh` call to send a caps lock notification - bind it on the _release_ of the caps lock key
 - `bin/lock.sh`: locks the screen with either `i3lock-color` or vanilla `i3lock`, depending on what you have installed
 - `bin/volume.sh`: call to send a volume notification, [see above](#Screenshots)
+- `polybar/currently-playing`: prints the current playing song using the `playerctl` utility
+- `polybar/dunst-mute-status.sh`: displays either `Dunst muted` or nothing
 - `polybar/pacman-aur-updates.sh`: prints the number of total package upgrades (pacman + aur)
-- `polybar/player-mpris-simple.sh`: prints the current playing song using the `playerctl` utility
-- `rofi/power-menu.sh`: shows a rofi menu to manage power on your device
+- `rofi/power-menu.sh`: shows a rofi menu to manage power state on your device (power off, lock, logout, suspend)
 - `rofi/sxhkd-keybinds.sh`: shows a rofi menu with an overview of the keybinds declared in the SXHKD config file
 - `rofi/vpn.sh`: shows a rofi menu to select or disconnect from a vpn (uses `nmcli`)
 - `rofi/wifi-menu.sh`: shows a rofi menu to select or disconnect from a wifi network (uses `nmcli`)